 “The police moved fast on the flogging matter, right?
 Arrested all five gau rakshaks in about two days?”
 Naveenbhai chews the end of his pen like a schoolchild struggling with a difficult problem.

-“Yes, yes.
-But the court wanted to wait for the dead cow’s post-mortem report.
-They wanted a forensic examination to know if it was slaughtered or died due to some other reason.
-If they had not delayed, perhaps things would not have escalated so much.”
-Keshubhai wrenches these sentences out as if from some deep hollow inside him.
+“The court wanted to wait for the dead cow’s post-mortem report.
+They wanted a forensic examination to know if it was slaughtered or died due to some other cause.
+If they had not delayed, things would not have escalated so much.”
+Premji wrenches these sentences out as if from some deep hollow inside him.

 As if with one voice, we grouse, we gripe, we grumble: no forensic report was necessary to know those five men were guilty of assault; the video was enough evidence; they should have sentenced right away; the law is the law; they would not have delayed if the victims had been a higher caste.

-“Beta,” Keshubhai says in his slow, musing way to no one in particular, “the law is one thing and our karma is another.
+“Beta,” Keshubhai says in his slow, musing way, addressing everyone, “we know the law is one thing and our karma is another.
 We are of low birth.
-It is our fate to do the low work.
+It is our fate to do the work no one else will.
 We may also get abused and beaten up.
 What is the use of complaining?
 Chaitra month will not end and Vaishakh month will not begin.
 Our lives have but one season.”
-He peers up at Premji as he says the last part.
+He peers at Premji as he says the last part.

-Premji is placing kerosene lanterns around us, the brightest one next to Naveenbhai.
+Tapan places kerosene lanterns around us.
+Premji moves the brightest one closer to Naveenbhai.